Why is my ductwork not cooling

 HVAC

-The answer to 'why is my ductwork not cooling' is that there are several common causes, including leaks in the ductwork, blockages, or issues with the HVAC system itself.
-Symptoms may include uneven cooling, higher energy bills, and warm air coming from the vents.
+The answer to 'why is my ductwork not cooling' is that there could be several common causes, including leaks in the ductwork, a problem with the HVAC system, or insufficient airflow.
+Symptoms may include uneven cooling, warm air coming from the vents, or high energy bills.

-Some potential solutions include sealing any leaks in the ductwork, clearing any blockages or debris, and ensuring the HVAC system is properly maintained and functioning.
-However, more complex issues may require the expertise of a professional HVAC technician.
+Some potential solutions include sealing any leaks in the ductwork, cleaning or replacing the air filter, and ensuring the HVAC system is properly maintained and functioning.
+In some cases, you may need to call in a professional HVAC technician to diagnose and repair more complex issues with the ductwork or HVAC system.

 Step-by-Step Guide